 John came to pick me up in his electric car.
 I asked how Stanley him was doing and whether sister, Teresa, was going to put in an appearance over the weekend.

 “Oh, I’m not sure about that.
 You’ll have to ask your mother.”

-That was one of John’s eccentricities – his refusal to have anything to do with any social arrangements.
+One of John’s eccentricities was his refusal to have anything to do with any social arrangements.
 I was hoping Teresa would be there, preferably on her own, without her new husband, so we could have a real family weekend.
-Jock is great, I really enjoy his music but when he gets his guitar out it tends to dominate everything else.
-I love a good sing song and I know that makes me sound like an old spoil sport.
+Jock is great, I really enjoy his music and I love a good sing song but when he gets his guitar out it tends to dominate everything else.
+I know that makes me sound like an old spoil sport.
 Unfortunately Teresa’s often too busy to come home even though she only lives in Aberystwyth and she’s expecting.
-I’m not exactly sure when the baby is due but she seems to have been pregnant for ages..
+She seems to have been pregnant for ages but I’m not exactly sure when the baby is due.

 It had stopped raining by the time we arrived and I had largely dried out, not thanks to the car heater which was pathetic.
 There was a lovely smell as we entered the house and it felt warm too, very welcoming.

 “Hi Wendy,” as I gave my mother a huge hug.
 She was a very touchy, feely person and I always got a warm glow from her hugs.
 “What’s the smell?”

 “I think that must be Stanley’s birthday cake.”

 “Off with friends, they’ve gone go-cart racing, 6 of them as his birthday treat.
 Then tomorrow’s birthday tea will be just for the family.
 It’s what Stanley wanted.”

 “Wow go-carting sounds fun.
 I’ve always wanted to go there.
 Sulk, sulk!
 I didn’t know what to buy for his present so I thought I’d just give him money.
 I know at his age that’s what I wanted.
 What have you done for him?”